-You can specify individual paths for each feature in the configuration file.
+You can specify individual paths for each feature in the configuration.
 If not, VoltDB creates subfolders for each feature in the database root directory as needed, which can be useful for testing.
 However, in production, it is useful to direct certain high volume features, such as command logging, to separate devices to avoid disk I/O affecting database performance.

-You can identify specific path locations, within the <paths> element, for the following features:
+You can identify specific path locations for the following features using the paths property: